You are looking at 1-20 of 34 articles

-Malnutrition is caused by consuming a diet with either too little or too much of one or more nutrients, such that the body malfunctions.
-These nutrients can be the macronutrients protein, carbohydrates, and fats that provide the body with energy, or the micronutrients, including vitamins and minerals, that help the body to function.
+Malnutrition is caused by consuming a diet with either too little and/or too much of one or more nutrients, such that the body malfunctions.
+These nutrients can be the macronutrients, including proteins, carbohydrates, and fats that provide the body with its building blocks and energy, or the micronutrients including vitamins and minerals, that help the body to function.
 Infectious diseases, such as diarrhea, can also cause malnutrition through decreased nutrient absorption, decreased intake of food, increased metabolic requirements, and direct nutrient loss.
-A double burden of malnutrition (both over and under) often occurs across the life course of individuals and can also coexist in the same communities and even the same households.
+A double burden of malnutrition (both overnutrition and undernutrition) often occurs across the life course of individuals and can also coexist in the same communities and even the same households.
 While about a quarter of the world’s children are stunted, due to both maternal and young child undernutrition, overweight and obesity affects about one in three adults and one in ten children.
-Anemia, principally due to iron deficiency, also affects about a third of women of reproductive age and almost half of preschool children.
-At least 88% of countries face a serious burden of either two or three of these forms of malnutrition.
+Anemia, most commonly due to iron deficiency, is also affecting about a third of women of reproductive age and almost half of preschool children.
+Around 90 % of nations have a serious burden of either two or three of these different forms of malnutrition.

 Saida M. Abdi